-CineAlta cameras capture an incredible dynamic range, from deep shadow to bright highlights, and the widest colour gamut ever, even wider than print film – plus they precisely reproduce the true colour of what the user sees.
-These capabilities give colourists full flexibility in colour correction during postproduction.
+CineAlta cameras capture an incredible dynamic range, from deep shadow to bright highlights, and the widest color gamut ever, even wider than print film – plus they precisely reproduce the true color of what the user sees.
+These capabilities give colorists full flexibility in color correction during post-production.

-The With their wide dynamic range and colour gamut, the sensors in both our F65 and F55 cameras are supported by the Academy Color Encoding System (ACES).
-This ensures a consistent colour experience which preserves the filmmaker’s creative vision.
+With their wide dynamic range and color gamut, the sensors in both our F65 and F55 cameras are supported by the Academy Color Encoding System (ACES).
+This ensures a consistent color experience, which preserves the filmmaker’s creative vision.

 When it comes to production, one recording format size does not fit all.
 That’s why our CineAlta cameras support a range of recording formats.

 This ultimate 16-bit linear RAW format preserves all the information captured in 4K/2K with 16x more tonal values than 12-bit RAW.
 It is supported by an F65RAW workflow.

 The next-generation of H.264/AVC intra-frame coding, this format establishes a cost-efficient ecosystem for HD high-frame-rate and 4K 60p production.
 It supports HD to 4K with superb efficiency and beautiful 10-bit pictures.